studioimaginaire/phue/README.md

 >>> b.token.refresh_token
 u'WMsPGsx5FsvUwEpjwz94noxdJ7mtxgNK'

-# Save to a new or different token file.
+# Save to a new or different token file, invalidating the old token file.
-b.token.save()
+b.token.save('/path/to/new/location.token')
 ```

 ## Using phue with Max/MSP via Jython